 WCB Nova Scotia has launched a pilot program to better support workers with concussion-related injuries.

-Beginning in February, three service providers – CORE, Lifemark,
+Beginning in February, two service providers – Lifemark,

 and CBI – will treat workers with concussion injuries.
 These clinics currently